 For us this means recording them on SIMS.
-Seek help from if you are unfamiliar with how to use the system.
-Once an event is on the system it is there to be seen by everyone so no one can say that they didn't know.
+Seek help if you are unfamiliar with how to use the system.
+Once an event is on the system it is there to be seen by everyone so no one can say that they didn't know and the school is able to respond to parents when they call without having to track people down.

 Health warning - This is a working framework and will need revisiting periodically.
+Feedback on what works and what is in need of tweaking is essential.